 Who is the Counsellor?

-The counsellor's name is Sue and she works independently from the rest of school, using a quiet, private room near reception.
+The counsellor's name is Sue and she works independently from the rest of school, using a quiet, private room in The Hive.

 What do people talk about?